 An easy way to know what makes relevant gated content is from reading your blog from the buyer persona’s perspective.
 If there’s a particular paragraph or section that is absolute gold, turn it into a downloadable.

 Make sure you word the CTA in a way that’s enticing but not too pushy.
+Like this cute little SEO audit above.

 To read more about the do’s and don’ts in B2B marketing.
 Check out my blog on how to avoid the most common mistakes in B2B marketing.